Channel Configuration (configtx)¶

 Org1 (version 2)

-To submit a configuration update which modifies Org1
+To submit a configuration update which modifies Org1, the

 Channel: (version 0)